 Before clicking the finish button, click on the Export as context button.
 This button is available in many places, and wherever you click, it will help you export all the values to a context group.

 Clicking on the Export as context button opens the following window.
 Please select Create a new repository context for creating a Talend global context group.
 You can choose the second option to reuse the existing one.

 Please assign a unique name for this Talend context group.

-From the below screenshot, you can see all the context variables imported by the Talend.
+From the below screenshot, you can see all the context variables imported.
 Here, you can change the Default context environment from Default to Production or some other to specify this environment’s settings.

-Click the Finish button to finish creating Talend Global context group.
+Click the Finish button to finish creating the Talend Global context group.